harveybia/haowensh.github.io/courses.md

 # Relevant Courses

-This is a _partial_ list of all the courses that I've taken.
+This is a _partial_ list of the courses I have taken.

 ## CMU B.S. in ECE + Robotics Additional Major (2015-2019)